yveskaufmann/shader-sloth/README.md

-# shader-sloth
+# ShaderSloth
-A application which allows you to develop glsl shaders interactivly
+A applications which allows it to create GLSL shaders interactively.